Eng-Natole/Crypto/README.md

-Crypto Search App
+Crypto App

-A fast and simple cryptocurrency search application built with Vite, React, and plain CSS.
-This app allows users to search for real-time cryptocurrency data with an intuitive and clean user interface.
+A fast and interactive cryptocurrency explorer built with React, Vite, and pure CSS.
+Easily search, filter, and explore real-time data, rankings, and price graphs of top cryptocurrencies.

 Features

-Live Crypto Search: Instantly search thousands of cryptocurrencies by name or symbol.
+Search & Filter: Instantly find cryptocurrencies by name or symbol.

-Real-Time Data: View live prices, market cap, and other key details.
+Live Data: View real-time price, market cap, volume, and more.

-Clean Design: Styled with custom CSS for a minimal and responsive layout.

-Fast Performance: Powered by Vite for ultra-fast loading and development.
+Ranking System: See each coin's rank based on market cap.

+Price Graph: Visualize recent price changes using dynamic charts.

+Responsive UI: Works smoothly across mobile and desktop.

 Tech Stack